xStarbound/xStarbound/doc/lua/activeitemanimation.md

 ## Note

-`activeItemAnimation.partPoint` and `activeItemAnimation.partPoly` do not actually exist in xSB-2 or in stock Starbound despite being referenced in the stock documentation.
+`activeItemAnimation.partPoint` and `activeItemAnimation.partPoly` do not actually exist on xStarbound or in stock Starbound despite being referenced in the stock documentation.